 Munich/Pforzheim, January 24, 2023.
 E-mobility and charging infrastructure are more in demand than ever before!
 The industry is turning its attention to Power2Drive Europe.
 Despite the recent expansion of the leading European exhibition for charging infrastructure and e-mobility, the exhibition space is almost fully booked.
 In the exhibition halls and at the Outdoor Area with two test drives, the focus will be on charging systems, electric vehicles and mobility services as well as innovative solutions for mobility using green technologies will be presented across the exhibition halls and the outdoor area.
 Munich/Pforzheim, January 24, 2023.
 E-mobility and charging infrastructure are more in demand than ever before!
 The industry is turning its attention to Power2Drive Europe.
 Despite the recent expansion of the leading European exhibition for charging infrastructure and e-mobility, the exhibition space is almost fully booked.
 In the exhibition halls and at the Outdoor Area with two test drives, the focus will be on charging systems, electric vehicles and mobility services as well as innovative solutions for mobility using green technologies.

 There is huge interest in solutions for e-mobility and charging infrastructure: The exhibition space had already been extended to two halls covering 13,000 square meters – and now it is almost fully booked.
 There are just a few places left at the joint booths of the German Federal Association for eMobility (BEM), the European Association for Electromobility (AVERE) and in the start-up area.
 At the June event, there will be more test and demonstration spaces outdoors.
 Last year, trade visitors had quickly booked all the spots on the eCar Test Drive, where Skoda launched the ENYAQ as an exhibition premiere in Germany, among other attractions.
-This year, there will be additional options for test driving last-mile electric vehicles and light commercial vehicle for daily use, such as nippy transporters or cargo bikes in the outdoor area.
+This year, additional test drives of e-vehicles for last-mile and daily light-duty use are planned at the Outdoor Area.

 Charging solutions and solar roofs at the outdoor area